In 2016, 15.6 million households (5% of U.S. households) were food insecure. In these households there were

 Food-insecure describes a household economic and social condition of limited or uncertain access to adequate food: Families had difficulty at some time during the year in providing adequate food for all their members due to a lack of resources.

-Since 2006, the USDA has introduced new language to describe ranges of severity of food insecurity.
+Since 2006, the U.S. Department of Agriculture (USDA) has introduced new language to describe ranges of severity of food insecurity.

 - High food security: no indication of food-access problems or limitations.